 The bookstore carries all necessary textbooks and supplies for the Schools of Medicine, Dentistry, Nursing, and for the Division of Allied Health Sciences.
-Also available are magazines, supplies, novelties, and toilet articles.
+Magazines, supplies, novelties, and toilet articles may also be purchased.

-Recreational facilities include a swimming pool, ping-pong tables, billiards tables, and near-by tennis courts.
-A barber and beauty shop are located in this building.
+Recreational facilities include a swimming pool, ping-pong tables, pool tables, billiards, and tennis courts.
+A barber and beauty shop are also located in this building.

 Library.
 The combined libraries of the Schools of Medicine and Nursing are located in the Medical Science Building.
-The Library contains 78,000 volumes and subscribes to 2,180 foreign and domestic periodicals.
+The Library contains 74,153 volumes and subscribes to 1,962 foreign and domestic periodicals.
 Most of the journal files are complete, and gaps are being filled through exchange of duplicate volumes with other medical libraries, by gifts, and through direct purchase.
 Current issues of some 400 periodical titles received are always available in the periodical reading room.
-The Library seats 200 persons, and ready access to reference materials is provided by 2,500 selected indices, encyclopedias, and dictionaries placed on open shelves in the main reading room.
+The Library seats 208 persons, and ready access to reference materials is provided by selected indices, encyclopedias, and dictionaries placed on open shelves in the main reading room.